Skip to main content

 Land instability

-Areas that would normally experience land instability may be affected by any localised downpours that develop about the hill country and ranges of the region.
-People in these areas should remain vigilant for early warning signs of earth movement.
+Areas that would normally experience land instability may be affected by any rainfall about the hill country and ranges of the region.
+This may heighten the risk of landslip and people in these areas should remain vigilant for early warning signs of earth movement.
 Road users should plan ahead and keep up to date with the latest from their local council and the NZ Transport Agency Waka Kotahi

 What we're doing